 As a caregiver who has once been at wit’s end, Joo Ee knows how stressful it can be for caregivers to keep their problems to themselves.
-His goal as a facilitator is to encourage them to air their thoughts in a safe environment, and for them to nd support with people going through the same challenges as they are.
+His goal as a facilitator is to encourage them to air their thoughts in a safe environment, and for them to find support with people going through the same challenges as they are.

-Joo Ee’s positive attitude and immense fortitude has made him one of the three recipients of the Singapore Patient Action Awards at this year’s Singapore Patient Conference, organised by Tan Tock Seng Hospital on 28 October.
+Joo Ee’s positive attitude and immense fortitude have made him one of the three recipients of the Singapore Patient Action Awards at this year’s Singapore Patient Conference, organised by Tan Tock Seng Hospital on 28 October.
 The award honours individuals who play an active role in the recovery of their family members.

 Despite being delighted in gaining recognition for his efforts, Joo Ee remains deeply grounded and humble, focusing only on caring for Mdm Toh.
 “Life is very short,” he explains.
 “I want to take care of her while I still can.”